top of page

 Nukunu

-Quorn is situated in the ancestral land of the Nukunu people, who called the Southern Flinders and Spencer Gulf region home, and they have a rich cultural heritage and deep spiritual connection to the area.
-Their way of life was deeply rooted in hunting, gathering and maintaining a profound understanding of the environment.
+Quorn is situated in the ancestral land of the Nukunu people, who call the Southern Flinders and Spencer Gulf region home, and they have a rich cultural heritage and deep spiritual connection to the area.
+Their way of life is

 The Nukunu people have sustained their traditions and stories for thousands of years, maintaining their traditional practices from generation to generation.
 Today they continue to assert their cultural identity as well as engage with the broader Australian society to promote awareness and understanding of their unique heritage.